 Not sure what pistol to get for your first gun or for home defense?

 We’ll cover all the important decision points such as caliber, ammo, size, ergonomics, price, and safety.

-And then end it with some of our personal suggestions.
+And then end it with some in-depth info on our personal suggestions.

 Table of Contents